finalwebsites/backup4wp/README.md

 ### Manual installation

 [Download the the zip file here](https://github.com/finalwebsites/backup4wp/releases).
 Extract and upload the files into a directory named "mybackup" (or some other name) right into the website's public folder.
-Access the tool and enter your email address and enter your MailerSend API key or your SMTP credentials.
+Access the tool, enter your email address and enter your MailerSend API key or your SMTP credentials.
 Confirm your email address via the link you get in your mailbox.

 If you like to use the authorization feature provided by Apache, than continue to "Apache authentication" and enter your details on that page.
 If you need the "Download" option for your backups, you need to change the variable ENABLE_DOWNLOADS to "true" inside the file *libs > func.php*.